mentha/pixelbook-drivers/README.md

 ## Partially working features

  * Sensors
-   - Accelerometer on the lid is mounted upside down, unconfigured systems would flip the screen accordingly
    - GNOME does not filter out noise from sensors, automatic brightness and automatic screen rotation is unreliable
- * Touchpad
-   - Gestures are not supported

 ## Completely unusable devices